Skip to content

 Courses: This paper is an outstanding teaching case for supply-chain contamination pathways: the industrial practice of leather-tanning (using Cr-VI salts) produces waste that enters poultry feed because leather scraps provide cheap protein, and the carcinogenic form of chromium accumulates in consumer food at levels that may be dangerous.
 The contrast between a chemical used in one industrial process (tanning) showing up as a food contaminant via an unexpected supply-chain link is directly relevant to supply-chain screening concepts.

 App: The ingredient-risk mapping for chicken should note that Cr-VI contamination is a supply-chain-dependent risk, not a general background contamination issue.
-Markets where leather scraps are used in poultry feed (documented in Pakistan and potentially other South Asian markets) represent a distinct risk category from conventionally produced chicken.
+The documented pathway is leather scraps in poultry feed in the sampled Pakistan context; extrapolation to other markets requires separate source evidence.